fortythreesam/FourthYearProject/report/report.md

 ##### 5.3.1.8 Notes

-As seen above, the student recieved a variety of results from the experiments carried out.
+As seen above, the student received a variety of results from the experiments carried out.
 One of the most notable outcomes from this was that while the method of denoising discussed in this project was shown to be effective, it is not always the case that it is the most effective.
 Another thing to note is that even for images with similar noise levels, the pair of filters almost always varied, including using only a single filter at times.
-Finally, the EA did not alwas reach the most optimal solution.
+Finally, the EA did not always reach the most optimal solution due to the low number of generations.

 ### 5.4 Problems

 One major problem is the sensitivity of the weak texture patch selection process to noise.
-The confidence interval that can be set in the estimation function allows for this problem to be offset but the results are still innacurate.
-Shown below is a weak texture mask generated on the same image with three differant levels of Gaussian white noise added.
-Of course, the less accurate the weak texture patch estimation is, the less effective the method described here is as either edges would become blurred or visual noise would be left behind.
+The confidence interval that can be set in the estimation function allows for this problem to be offset but the results are still inaccurate.
+Shown below is a weak texture mask generated on the same image with three different levels of Gaussian white noise added.
+Of course, the less accurate the weak texture patch estimation is, the less effective the method described here is as either edges in the image would become blurred or visual noise would be left behind.

 Another issue in the way of finding a pair of filters to use is that the results can vary depending on the percent of which the picture is made up of weak/rich textures.
 If an image only contains rich textures(which can be common in natural images) then only one filter matters when evaluating the denoising process.
-This can lead to an innefective, or even random, second filter being used.
+This can lead to an ineffective, or even random, second filter being used.

 Since each individual applies two filters to the noisy image in each generation, the run time of the EA can grow quite large.
 This is especially the case when the filter list grows and more generations/population are required to find an optimal solution.
 This run-time is unfeasible for such a minor component of image processing.
-The computation time for finding the weak/rich textures in an image aslo grows more expensive when the image size increases which will be more common as better cameras become more affordable and the average resolution increases.
+The computation time for finding the weak/rich textures in an image also grows more expensive when the image size increases which will be more common as better cameras become more affordable and the average resolution increases.

-In regards to the EA, if it is not given enough time(Not enough generations/population) then a suboptimal solution will be returned.
-This can lead to two differant filters being used when a single filter would have been more optimal.
+In regard to the EA, if it is not given enough time(not enough generations/population) then a sub-optimal solution will be returned.
+This can lead to two different filters being used when a single filter would have been more optimal.
 The solution to this problem then contributes back to the aforementioned problem of large run-times.

 ### 5.5 Use Cases/Viability

 Due to the above problems, it is unlikely that this process as a whole would have a place in any full built systems.
 Even with the above downsides, the results shown here could prove useful when trying to optimize the denoising results as much as possible.
-If a programme requires that the filtered image needs to be improved as much as possible then this method of denoising could push the reults even further then standard methods.
+If a programme requires that the filtered image needs to be improved as much as possible, then this method of denoising could push the results even further than standard methods.

 One way in which this method could be used in a more viable way is to build up an index that maps filter pairs to estimated noise levels and weak/rich texture patch percent intervals.
 This will remove all the time of execution for the running of the EA and allow for an optimal pair to be selected immediately.
-Since high levels of gaussian noise do not occur naturally then the issue of innacurate weak textures being selected is reduced.
+Since high levels of Gaussian noise do not occur naturally then the issue of inaccurate weak textures being selected is reduced.
 All that is left to compute is the weak texture mask and the denoised image, which is not too intensive on a single image.

 $$\pagebreak$$